Redless/jekyll-now/_posts/2018-9-5-the-fear-of-futile-sacrifices.md

 Take advantage of the fear of a futile sacrifice when dealing with others by convincing them that their sacrifices to you will pay off.
 As Nietzche said, those who have a why can bear any how.
 Make sure that you address both the possibility of failure at the task itself, and failure to be recognized for it.

+On the other side of things, one of the best ways to supercharge an ideology you're trying to spread is to paint the alternative as a futile sacrifice.
+"The Red Pill", a pick up artist ideology does this impeccably.
+By portraying conventional dating norms as resulting in men making many sacrifices to women without getting anything in return, TRP rhetoric has appealed to men's fear of futile sacrifices and spread widely.

 ### Most mainstream sacrifices aren't futile

-In the modern first world, there are a lot of institutions that are explicitly set up to guarantee that sacrifices will pay off.
+In contrast to futile sacrifices, people gather around worthwhile sacrifices like moths to a flame.
+As a result, opportunities to make these sacrifices are well publicized.
+For example, it's become common knowledge that regular exercise, in spite of being short-term unpleasant, is long-term beneficial and thus a worthwhile sacrifice to make.

+In other cases, institutions have been set up explicitly to provide worthwhile sacrifices.
 For example, going to college to study computer science instead of getting a job straight out of high school will almost surely lead to better job prospects down the road in spite of the lower income in the short term.

 Sacrifices made to your future are not the only kind that are set up to pay off, either; well-adjusted people will usually reciprocate sincere kindness towards them or reward people who have a reputation for kindness or trustworthiness.
 So, take the outside view and have faith when deciding which sacrifices to make.